p30home/nservicebus-rabbitMQ-netcore-api/README.md

 an authenticated user may send API request to get a distance between two geolocation points. he is also able to send a GET request to see the histories of his api calls (for geoLocaltion distances)

+**Instructions**

+this project uses RabbitMQ as backbone for transporting messaging so make sure you have already installed rabbitMQ and it's running.
+[Install RabbitMQ](https://www.rabbitmq.com/download.html)